ssbc/docs/README.md

 Each user maintains a separate log, and each log is an ordered list of these messages.
 Scuttlebot [provides an API](./intro-to-using-sbot.md) for querying and streaming these logs.

+#### Confidentiality and Spam-prevention

+For private sharing, Scuttlebot uses [libsodium](http://doc.libsodium.org/) to encrypt confidential log-entries.
+Log IDs are public keys, and so once two logs are mutually following each other, they can exchange confidential data freely.

+Spam is a fundamental problem any network design.
+Email is famously vulnerable to spam.
+To send someone an email, all that is required is to have their address.
+This allows unsolicited messaging.

+Scuttlebot uses an explicit "follow" mechanism, to opt into logs to receive.
+We call this "Solicited Spam."
+Follows are published, and then graph analysis can be applied to the friend network - spammers may be isolated, or clustered together and filtered out.

 #### Glossary